komodorio/komoplane/README.md

 If you want to contribute some code to the project, consider looking at [roadmap](Roadmap.md) document with some of the ideas for improvements.
 Also, you may search for `TODO` and `FIXME` marks in the source code for smaller technical issues to solve.
 The [GitHub issues list](https://github.com/komodorio/komoplane/issues) might also have some items for potential contribution.

+[Contributing doc](Contributing.md) contains instructions on how to setup dev environment.

 ## More Kubernetes Tooling

 The _komoplane_ is an Open Source project founded by [Komodor](https://komodor.com).
 There are some more k8s-related tools by Komodor for you: